Credit:

 What is the most powerful water gun?

 When it comes to firing water, you’re going to want to test the action on your water gun.
-Many water blasters put added tension at the pumps to enhance a soaker’s drenching capabilities.
-While this is generally a great thing, a worn-out pump arm is a buzzkill on the battlefield.
-We recommend you look for a soaker that has an action that your child can manage during long durations of play.
+Many water blasters put added tension on the pumps to enhance a soaker’s drenching capabilities.
+While this is generally a great thing, a worn-out pump arm can be a real buzzkill on the battlefield.
+We recommend looking for a soaker with an action that your child can manage during long play sessions.